The application for the 2024 Rise Global Winner cohort is now open. Create or log into an existing account to get started.

 Use of these resources is optional, but encouraged.

 There’s a field in the application Project Summary form where you have the option to add a link to your project website or social media.
 You may also use the link field in the Project Summary form to provide additional evidence of your project, but please note that links must follow the Submission Guidelines and won’t be reviewed by your peers.
 Do not include links in your application responses.

 Applicants are required to provide peer review on three projects after submitting their own.
 In each case, you’ll review a minimum of three submissions of your peers by answering select questions.
 The more videos you review, the more perspective and inspiration you’ll gain.

-Upon submitting your Rise project, you’ll be asked to provide peer review by reviewing the projects of three of your peers.
 Each project review will be a compilation of the five videos or written responses that the peer has produced.
 This is a total of fifteen videos.
 Be sure to allow yourself time to provide a thoughtful assessment.

 You are encouraged to download a printable version of the questions that can be used to work offline.
 Research your answers, formulate responses, and develop your project, then come back online to update your application.